In this guide I will show how to disassemble a Sony Vaio VPCS111FM laptop in order to fix broken power button.

 STEP 7.

-Remove all screws from the bottom of the laptop.
+Remove all screws from the bottom.

-NOTE: my Sony Vaio VPSS111FM laptop had both hinge covers missing.
+NOTE: my Sony Vaio VPSS111FM had both hinge covers missing.
 I don’t think you’ll have a problem removing them.

 STEP 8.